 From the admin tab, you can set audience definitions based on a wide array of factors.
 This lets you customize your target audience to a great degree and gives you control over data tracking.

 You can then create lists of those audiences and name them whatever you choose or even sub-divide them even more so that you can keep track of them even better.
-You’ll need to agree to some terms and conditions and be an active Google Ads user, but once the “paperwork” is complete you’ll have access to create lists and also to determine how long you’d like your tracking cookies to stay stored on a user’s computer.
+You’ll need to agree to some terms and conditions and be an active Google Ads Remarketing user, but once the “paperwork” is complete you’ll have access to create lists and also to determine how long you’d like your tracking cookies to stay stored on a user’s computer.
 This helps you set the targets for short-term or long-term campaigns or for whatever duration you’d like.

 You can even set the frequency at which any given user will be shown your ads.
 It’s a good idea to set reasonable limits on these as too many ads can turn users off entirely.
 Remember, the idea is to nudge them into conversion, not scream at them until they convert.

-There are a number of remarketing options that Google Ads allows you to choose from.
+There are a number of remarketing campaigns options that Google Ads allows you to choose from.
 Rather than just list them for you, we’ll discuss the main ones and ways they can be used to target an audience.

 This type of remarketing shows ads to users of products that they’ve looked at before.
 This is good for those users that “shop” a lot (perhaps on an ecommerce site) but leave the cart full without checking out with it.
 This works on window shoppers too, the ones that don’t add to the cart but like to view product pages.

-This is targeted remarketing optimized for your mobile website or mobile app.
+This is targeted remarketing optimized for your mobile website visitors or mobile app.
 As we said at the beginning, all that data allows you to know what users are browsing on and how often.
 If you know that your audience is frequent mobile browsers, then this option will help you target them.

 This is just what it sounds like.
-It targets audiences and shows them ads as they search Google.
-This displays ads in their search results.
+It targets audiences and shows them search ads as they search Google.
+This display ads in their search results.
 This type of marketing works best on those users that just need a subtle reminder of what you sell or do.
 Those users that are on the doorstep of converting and just need a nudge are good for these ads.

-Just as it sounds, this shows video ads to users as part of the Google display ads network or for users of Youtube.
+Just as it sounds, this shows video ads to users as part of the Google display ad/ads network or for users of Youtube.
 This is great if you know that users are constantly watching videos.
 A short impactful ad can grab attention and make people want to traffic your site again and hopefully convert.

 The most specific of the marketing types, if you correspond with customers via email, you can upload these to your Google Ads account and it will serve up ads as long as customers are signed into Google services.

 Now that you know all about the ad types and how to use them, the last thing to worry about is SEO.
-Just like any other marketing campaign, you’ll want to optimize all the elements of these ads to maximize rank and conversion chance.
+Just like any other Digital marketing campaign, you’ll want to optimize all the elements of these ads to maximize rank and conversion chance.